Hangsolow/github-actions-demo/README.md

 # github-actions-demo
-Just a repo for testing github actions
+a repo for testing github actions